In this post, copywriting partner Clive Cable and I make some surprising book recommendations – for would be copywriters.

 Don’t read another copywriting book until you have read these 5 books!

-If people prefer to read or watch fiction, it makes sense to incorporate suspense, drama and picture painting into your copywriting.
+And that being the case, it makes sense to incorporate suspense, drama and picture painting into your copywriting.

-And buy non-fiction books on how to write good fiction.
+They should invest in non-fiction books on how to write good fiction.

 Or as we like to say…